Aijunfan/Team24/README.md

 Features
 In this section, list and describe the features or functionality that you are working on.
 You can use checkboxes to track the progress of each feature.

- Feature 1 (Full Name): Title of the feature.
+ Feature 1 (Full Name): Member sign in
- Feature 2 (Full Name): Title of the feature.
+ Feature 2 (Full Name): One detail type of shoes page.
- Feature 3 (Full Name): Title of the feature.
+ Feature 3 (Full Name): Purchase page.
+ Feature 4 (Full Name): Besting sales shoes (Top 5)